Harsh-Jaiman/JournalApplication/README.md

 # JournalApplication

 JournalApplication is a Spring Boot-based journaling web application that allows users to track thoughts and moods.
-The application focuses on core Spring Boot features, MongoDB integration, REST APIs, and email notifications.
+The application focuses on core Spring Boot features, MongoDB integration, REST APIs, email notifications, and is containerized using Docker.

 ---